 I got in touch with the National Careers Service because I wanted help getting back into work.
 Being over the age of 50, I felt it was harder for me to find work and needed all the support I could get.
 I’m also a single parent to four children, and getting back into work presented some real challenges, but I was determined to do it.

 My adviser was really helpful.
 We spoke a number of times – both face to face and over the phone.
-I wanted to become a self-employed dog walker, but wasn’t sure how to get started, and he gave me some really useful advice.
-We wrote an action plan together so that I could work out what my next steps should be, and he recommended a course called ‘Pop Up Business’ – a free of charge, week long course which he felt could give me some food for thought.
+I wanted to become a self-employed dog walker, but wasn’t sure how to get started.
+So he gave me some really useful advice.
+We wrote an action plan together so that I could work out what my next steps should be, and he recommended a course called ‘Pop Up Business’.
+It was a free of charge, week long course which he felt could give me some food for thought.

 The course was so helpful – absolutely brilliant in fact, and better than any training I had received throughout my whole career.
 And I’d worked for some large organisations including Marks and Spencer and the National Trust!